Skip to main content

 Evening Options

-Villars after dark is pleasant rather than pumping.
-You're not going clubbing here, and honestly, if you wanted that, you picked the wrong resort (try Verbier, and bring your credit card and your stamina).
-What you get instead is a village that stays alive until 10 or 11pm with restaurant terraces, bar seating, and the kind of gentle buzz where you can have a glass of Vaudois wine while the kids demolish a fondue.
-Restaurant & Bar 1870 keeps its bar open until midnight, which counts as borderline rebellious by family resort standards.
-The hotel bars at the Villars Palace and Chalet RoyAlp offer more polished options if you've arranged a babysitter and want an actual adult evening.
+Villars after dark feels pleasant rather than pumping.
+You're not clubbing here (try Verbier if that's your vibe), but you get a village that stays alive until 10 or 11pm.
+Picture restaurant terraces, gentle bar buzz, and Vaudois wine while kids demolish fondue.
+Restaurant & Bar 1870 keeps its bar open until midnight.
+The Villars Palace and Chalet RoyAlp offer polished options for actual adult evenings.

 Self-Catering and Groceries